 "The instance could not be upgraded because one or more databases have logical replication slots.
 Please drop all logical replication slots and try again."

-Logical replication slots are typically used for AWS Database Migration Service (AMS DMS) migration.
-They're also used to replicate tables from databases to data lakes, business intelligence tools, and other targets.
-Make sure that you know the purpose of the logical replication slots that are in use to check whether you can delete them.
-If the logical replication slots are in use, don't delete them.
-You must wait to upgrade the version until you can delete the logical replication slots.
+You typically use logical replication slots for AWS Database Migration Service (AWS DMS) migrations.
+You also use them to replicate tables from databases to data lakes, business intelligence tools, and other destinations.
+Make sure that you know the purpose of the logical replication slots that you're using to determine whether you can delete them.
+If the logical replication slots are in use, then don't delete them.
+You must wait to upgrade the version before you can delete the logical replication slots.

-If you don't need the logical replication slots, then run the following queries to delete them:
+If you don't need the logical replication slots, then run the following commands to delete them:

-Note: Replace slot_name with the name of the logical replication slot.
+Note: Replace slot_name with the logical replication slot's name.

 Check for storage issues

-If the instance runs out of space when the pg_upgrade script runs, then the upgrade fails and you receive the following error:
+If the instance runs out of space when the pg_upgrade script runs, then the upgrade fails and you receive the following error message:

 "pg_restore: [archiver (db)] Error while PROCESSING TOC: pg_restore: [archiver (db)] could not execute query: ERROR: could not create file "base/12345/12345678": No space keyword" left on device"